huggingface/trl/docs/source/reducing_memory_usage.md

 ## Packing

-> [!NOTE]
+> [!TIP]
 > This technique applies only to **SFT**.

 [Truncation](#truncation) has several drawbacks:
 1. **Loss of information**: Key data at the end of a sequence may be discarded.
 2. **Choosing truncation length**: Too short loses data; too long undermines efficiency.

-**Packing**, introduced in [Raffel et al., 2020](https://huggingface.co/papers/1910.10683), addresses these issues by grouping sequences instead of truncating.
+Packing, introduced in [Raffel et al., 2020](https://huggingface.co/papers/1910.10683), addresses these issues by grouping sequences instead of truncating.
 It concatenates and splits dataset sequences into the desired lengths.

 <div class="flex justify-center">
     <img src="https://huggingface.co/datasets/trl-lib/documentation-images/resolve/main/packing.png" alt="Packing" width="600"/>